 It is elastic and has plump and juicy toes.
 You will already be able to smell the finer aroma while peeling.
 At home, fresh garlic is best stored in the refrigerator, dried garlic is best at room temperature and in the dark.

 Hardly any kitchen can do without it.
 Depending on the type of preparation, you can achieve anything from a full garlic flavor to a light note.

-- For the full Knofi power, chop the garlic or cut into slices and cook with it.
+- For full Knofi power, chop the garlic or cut it into slices and cook with it.

 - You can achieve a light aroma if you boil the toe whole with it and fish it out again.